Transportation & Mobility Engineering Services

 To address vibration, we carry out modal and frequency response analyses for brackets, mounts, and cabin components, preventing failures from resonance and shock.
 Our thermal engineers simulate cabin HVAC, power electronics cooling, and battery pack thermal dispersion to enhance performance and safety.

-All our insights are delivered in a collaborative format—with result visualizations, design suggestions, and support for design iterations.
-Whether embedded with your team or delivering standalone support, ENA2 enables faster deployment of safer, better vehicles.
+All insights are delivered in a collaborative format with result visualizations, design recommendations, and support for design iterations.
+Whether working alongside your team or providing standalone support, ENA2 helps accelerate development of safer, more efficient, and better-performing vehicles.

 Automotive components must demonstrate reliable performance not only during crash events, but also throughout years of repeated, real-world operation.
 Will a tailgate mechanism or door hinge endure thousands of openings and closings without failure?
 Can a center console armrest withstand varying user loads during daily operation?
 How do mounts and brackets hold up under prolonged stress and harsh environmental conditions?